andrewfishersb/Stockipy-Android-App/README.md

 |user input                | output
 |------------------------- | -------------
 |1.
-The app will request recipe information from an API and list using a Recycler View| BBQ Sandwich, Buffalo Wings, Veggie Burger.
+The app will request recipe information from the Edamam Recipe Search API and list using a Recycler View| Chicken Sandwich, Buffalo Wings, Jerk Chicken.
 |2.
 The app will show all ingredients calorie information when recipe is clicked| 500 calories per person, peppers, mashed potatoes
 |3.
 The app will use link the user to the webpage with more information about the recipe| www.recipes.com/bbq-sandwich